December 31st

 Commentary:

 In Sanskrit, the words for 'poison' and 'objects of sense', sound almost similar.
 Poison is called viṣa, while sense objects are called viṣaya.
-The disparity in pronunciation is after all only one syllable, but their attributes have a ginormous divergence!
-They couldn't differ from each other more!
+The disparity in pronunciation is, after all, only one syllable.
+However, their attributes have a ginormous divergence!
+They couldn't differ from each other more.

 Viṣa kills upon consumption.
-One can safely hold it, see it, hear about it or sometimes smell it.
+One can safely hold it, see it, hear about it, or sometimes smell it.
 It kills only when tasted.
 Viṣaya, on the contrary, kills at the very recollection or thought of it!!
-For example, if one thinks of a piece of jewellery, he does not have to touch it, see it, hold it, hear the details about it and obviously, smell or taste it either.
+For example, if one thinks of a piece of jewelry, he does not have to touch it, see it, hold it, or hear the details about it.
 The very thought can entrap the person in its grasp!
-If his vāsanas (inherent tendencies) are such, then his entire day, week or years can go by, because he is caught up in acquiring that article.
-Such is the power of a sense object.
+If his vāsanas (inherent tendencies) are such, then his entire day, week, or years can go by, because he can get caught up in acquiring that piece of ornament.
+Such is the power of sense objects.
 Even without being physically present in front of the person, it can take him through a vicious trap with barely any outlet.
-Hence, the poet says, viṣayas are far more hazardous than even poison!!
+Hence, the poet says, viṣayas are far more hazardous than poison even!!

-Let not the materials possess you in your quest to possess the materials.
-Viṣaya is the only form of distraction from true bliss!
-Find your way to your bliss.
+Let not materials possess you in your quest to possess materials.
+Viṣaya is a distraction from true bliss!
+Find your way to your bliss by shunning sense pleasures.

 pada vigrahaH: